p4-team/ctf/2018-04-14-midnight-quals/botpanel/README.md

 The binary was rather small, so there was not enough gadgets to easily make a reliable exploit - our solution increments (bytewise) `puts` function GOT entry so that it points to `system`.
 Because it is bytewise incrementation, the possible carry is ignored, so the result may be wrong.
+Still, the exploit works about half the time.
-The whole exploit code is available in `doit.py`.
+The whole code is available in `doit.py`.